-Several breach of fiduciary duty lawsuits were filed in the Delaware Chancery Court in 2021 and 2022, alleging that the SPAC structure creates an inherent conflict of interest between the SPAC's sponsor and its board and the SPAC's investors.
+Several breach of fiduciary duty lawsuits were filed in the Delaware Chancery Court and other courts starting in 2021.
+Many of these allege that the SPAC structure creates an inherent conflict of interest between the SPAC's sponsor and its board and the SPAC's investors.
 According to plaintiffs, this conflict of interest diminishes the rigor with which the SPAC's board considers a proposed merger, resulting in a breach of the board's fiduciary duty to the SPAC's shareholders.

 The Multiplan litigation filed in 2021 is an early example of this line of attack.
 A more recent example in 2023 is the Gig3 case.
-The court in these cases denied the plaintiff's motion to dismiss.
+The court in these cases denied the defendants' motion to dismiss.
 The court seemed to agree that the conflicts outlined by plaintiffs were potentially serious and concluded that the entire fairness standard, rather than the more deferential business judgment rule, should be applied to these cases.